The Birth Order Bias

 Sometimes society regards “back then” as more sophisticated than “today.” (“They don’t make them like this anymore!”)
 People sometimes believe if society embraced the way of doing things of the past, we’d be better off.
 This will not be true about birth order ideas in the future.
 When new power dynamics set in, society reverting back to the old way of doing things (older siblings criticizing younger siblings and only children being sinners) would result in everyone being a sinner and a loser.
 Future oldest kids will want to look to only children for validation; future only children will want to showcase their loser, not sinner traits.

 When it comes to the idea of birth order in the future, it’ll be clear the idea had no substance.
 The concept won’t validate jealousies the same way it used to.
 Everyone will be vulnerable in their own way.
-Proudly exclaiming you’re an oldest or middle child won’t fix that.
+Proudly exclaiming you’re an oldest or middle child to all parties won’t fix that.
 Saying you’re a sinful only or youngest child won’t show the same awareness and sensitivity.
 What siblings will look to instead is the only child’s script of not having to deal with siblings to accomplish the same goal — as well as only children’s “loser” traits.
 In the future, it will be clear the whole concept of birth order was really about jealousy — specifically, the jealousy of siblings.

 The fact the Birth Order Bias exists indicates people must agree with one side or another, otherwise everyone loses.
 Middle children, who can agree with both older and younger sibling scripts, win when they pick a side and agree with older sibling scripts — at the expense of invalidating their own jealousies — and it is better for the whole system when they do.
 We want the system to be unstable — for a bias to exist — because it means a majority of people will escape being sinners and losers.
 Otherwise, everyone’s a sinner and a loser, and the system remains stuck.

 “Only children don’t have to. . .” combined with only children’s loser persona will be the new “I was the oldest…”, which used to reign supreme in the first feedback loop.
 It’ll be greenlighted because it’ll now signal the only child’s compassion and awareness (rather than haughtiness).
-It’ll keep oldest kids from being losers and sinners to their siblings out loud and brush away siblings’ undignified behavior in the process.
+It’ll keep oldest kids from being losers and sinners to their siblings and brush away siblings’ undignified behavior in the process.
 These changing scripts, and their meaning, will be due to new power dynamics, not new ideas.

 So-called sibling virtues: negotiating, sharing, considering others’ needs, and not being self-centered are virtues regardless of time period.
 The data show now, and it will become clearer as only child numbers grow, that siblings never had a corner on them.
 Rather, they acted as gimmicks to detract from rather sinful sibling behavior and make kids with siblings feel better about sibling battles and losing those battles.
+In fact, those same values, when siblings express them in the future, will make them sound vulnerable, not righteous.

 Siblings of the future will focus instead on trying to prove how sophisticated they are, despite having less.
 Instead of mentioning sharing with their siblings every chance they get, they’ll be inspired to match the winning traits of the only and deny any aspect of having a sibling that affects their daily existence.
 And it will be those vulnerable traits that inspire only children to discuss their own vulnerabilities in the future, rather than agree they’re sinners like what they did in the past.

 Today, kids with siblings become saints by touting their own virtues and tearing only children down.
 In doing so, they cancel out both “sinner” and “loser” personas.
-In the future, once only children form the majority, they will become saints by calling attention to what they don’t have, and still maintain their “loser” persona.
+In the future, once only children form the majority, they will become saints by calling attention to what they don’t have (not dealing with siblings), and still maintain their “loser” persona.
 If, at no point in time, do only children ever become saints by speaking to their own virtues, or tearing siblings down, it means kids with siblings were shaming only children out of a desire to stroke their own ego all this time.
 It means only-child shaming was about jealousy and competition, and so was shaming the youngest child.

 The Final Takeaway